grandeljay/wordpress-mailjet-integration/README.md

 -   confirmationlink

-    The link to confirm a subscribers email address.
+    The link to confirm a subscribers e-mail address.

 -   approximatename

-    The subscribers name guessed, based on the email address.
+    The subscribers name guessed, based on the e-mail address.
 Currently the part before the `@` is used.

     Example:
     john.doe@domain.tld would extract `john.doe` and use it to greet the subscriber.